francisfan0/424final/README.md

 # Large Integer Multiplication

-This project provides C++ implementations of large integer multiplication algorithms using decimal strings.
-It includes the "schoolbook" (naive) algorithm, a sequential Karatsuba method, and a parallel Karatsuba implementation, along with a benchmark/test harness to compare their performance and correctness.
+This project provides C++ implementations of large integer multiplication algorithms that can multiply decimal strings.
+It includes the "schoolbook" (naive) algorithm, a sequential Karatsuba implementation, a parallel Karatsuba implementation, a sequential 3-way Toom-Cook implementation, and a parallel 3-way Toom-Cook implementation.
+The project also includes a benchmark/test harness to compare the algorithms' performance and correctness.

 ---